-The Quebec Winter Carnival brings Quebec City alive with sub-zero merry-making every year, beginning on the last weekend of January and continuing for the the next two weeks (17 days in total).
+The Quebec Winter Carnival brings Quebec City alive with sub-zero merry-making every year, beginning late January or early February.
 The world's largest winter carnival, the Quebec Winter Carnival has been a highlight on the Quebec event calendar since 1894 and been giving Quebeckers and thousands of visitors a reason to celebrate during the cold, snowy winters.
-The Quebec Winter Carnival takes place at the end of January to mid-February every year.
+The Quebec Winter Carnival takes place in 2019 Friday, February 8 through Sunday, February 17.

 History of the Quebec Winter Carnival

-The Quebec Winter Carnival began when the habitants of New France, now Quebec, had a rowdy tradition of getting together just before Lent to eat, drink and be merry.
+The Quebec Winter Carnival began when the inhabitants of New France, now Quebec, had a rowdy tradition of getting together just before Lent to eat, drink, and be merry.

-Today, the Quebec Winter Carnival is the biggest winter carnival in the world and is celebrated annually at the end of January until mid-February.
+Today, the Quebec Winter Carnival is the biggest winter carnival in the world and is celebrated annually.
 Think Mardi Gras in winter and you have an idea of how big a deal the Quebec Winter Carnival is.
 No sense in fighting the cold—embrace and celebrate it.

 Quebec Winter Carnival Location